Eagle River, Colorado, US

 |EAGLE RIVER NEAR MINTURN, CO|

-Gilman Gorge is a fun but relatively short run that cuts through an interesting gorge and past the deserted Gilman Mine.
-The gorge is also a popular climbing area.
-The run used to have a reputation of being manky, with mining and railroad debris, but appears to have been cleaned and so this is no longer a real issue (with the possible exception of Slurry Pipe Rapid).
+The run used to have a reputation of being manky, with mining and railroad debris, but this was cleaned up recently and is now mostly clean (with the possible exception of Slurry Pipe Rapid).

 Scouting and portaging are easy to do throughout the gorge.